 Apple launches new app to bring people together for special moments

-Smartphone maker Apple on Wednesday introduced Apple Invites, a new app for iPhone that will help users to create custom invitations to gather friends and family for any occasion.
+Users can begin by choosing an image from their photo library or from the app’s gallery of backgrounds -- a curated collection of images representing different occasions and event themes.
+The app also integrates with Maps and Weather to give guests directions and forecast of the day.
+Participants can easily contribute photos and videos to a dedicated Shared Album within each invite to help preserve memories and relive the event

-New Delhi: Smartphone maker Apple on Wednesday introduced Apple Invites, a new app for iPhone that will help users to create custom invitations to gather friends and family for any occasion.
+New Delhi: Smartphone maker Apple introduced Apple Invites, a new app for iPhone that will help users to create custom invitations to gather friends and family for any occasion.

 With Apple Invites, users can create and easily share invitations, RSVP, contribute to Shared Albums, and engage with Apple Music playlists.